 In addition, make sure your kids have a quiet place to do homework where they won’t be distracted.

-My youngest doesn’t really have homework yet, but we read to her every day.
-I try to do this when her siblings are doing homework so the house is at its quietest.
-Sometimes we read at the dining room table, and sometimes we cuddle up on the couch.
+My youngest doesn’t have homework yet, but we read to her daily.
+I try to do this when her siblings are doing homework, so the house is quiet.
+Sometimes we read at the dining room table, and sometimes we cuddle on the couch.

-My older two have a work space in their bedrooms for them to quietly do homework.
+My older two have a workspace in their bedrooms to quietly do homework.
 My son has a desk, and my daughter (the artsy one) has a table.
-Now we’re working on trying to keep these spaces clear so that they aren’t distracted from what needs to get done. 😉
+Now we’re working on keeping these spaces clear so they aren’t distracted from what needs to be done.

-Unless packing lunches is something you LOVE doing for your kids, you can stop. 😉 Your kids are able to pack their own lunch!
+Unless packing lunches is something you LOVE doing for your kids, you can stop.
+Your kids can pack their own lunch!

 Even your youngest school-aged children are capable of packing their own lunch.
 Trust me.
 You’ll want to delegate this to your kids when you see how easy it can be.
-And, with a little help, you can ensure they are packing a healthy, balanced meal.
+And, with some help, you can ensure they pack a healthy, balanced meal.

 The key here is to create a system.
 If you already have a spot for their lunch box, water bottle, thermos, Tupperware, ziplock, etc., you are already halfway there.

-They will be happy to repeat lunches as long as you picked foods they enjoy.
+They will be happy to repeat lunches if you pick foods they enjoy.
 I try to always include a beverage, a fruit or veggie, a protein, something dairy, and sometimes a grain.
-That way, they know to grab one of each, and they always have a balanced meal!
+That way, they know to grab one of each and always have a balanced meal!